sarcasticnature/just/README.md

     * [ ] utilizes VFH to control its motion
     * [ ] can be visualized
 * [ ] Create a configurable simulation environment (with obstacles) in which to place agents
+* [x] Add logging functionality so that the results of a simulation can be replayed and analyzed after the fact
 * [ ] Create compelling visualizations of the system as a whole

 Demos may be created along the way to show off bits of code along the way.